Marketing a Planned Gift During a Recession

 - Have more conversations that lead to a planned gift!

+You probably think the solution would be too expensive, but I guarantee you, it saves your organization money.
 The answer is to let us do it for you.
 We’ll give you an all-in-one marketing solution that guarantees your donors stay connected so you can reach your goals and get through the recession successfully.

 And, we understand the budgetary concerns and can provide solutions at a fraction of the price of hiring an internal staff person to do it.